jcbfshr/obsidian-things/README.md

 Version: 1.4.7
 Updated: 2025-03-23

-This is a different theme, don't mix it with legendary [Things Theme](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://github.com/colineckert/obsidian-things&ved=2ahUKEwiy3Li9oY-MAxUOSPEDHZGqKVUQFnoECBUQAQ&usg=AOvVaw2YUK11ZDLIbbSD1G9rrdi-) by Colin Eckert!
+This theme is aimed to provide consistent experience to those who use Obsidian together with Things 3.
+It has been tested on macOS, iPadOS, and iOS only.
 Just my take on Things 3 integration, by providing visual consistency between the two applications.

 Hope you'll enojoy it!

+Don't mix it with legendary [Things Theme](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://github.com/colineckert/obsidian-things&ved=2ahUKEwiy3Li9oY-MAxUOSPEDHZGqKVUQFnoECBUQAQ&usg=AOvVaw2YUK11ZDLIbbSD1G9rrdi-) by Colin Eckert!

 ## Features
 - Exact color match with Things for Light and Dark options